CODE-at-TACC/summer-2015/python_intro/Readme.md

 1. How to assign information to a variable.
 2. What a **string** is.
 3. How to combine strings.
-4. Code reads and runs from top to bottom
+4. A script reads and runs from top to bottom
 5. A variable needs to associate with information before using the variable

-## Putting the “fun” into Function
+## Putting the “fun” into function

 When performing essentially the same set of actions repeatedly, you can create a *function* for these set of actions.
 Because computers are generally used to perform repeated tasks, we are almost always creating a lot of functions.